dragonayan/Travelwish/README.md

 # Travelwish

-A doctor appointment booking platform where users can register themselves and book an appointment only after logged in.
-Doctors can also apply for a consultant in this platform.
+This project is all about Hotel booking website..
+Where you can go explore different types of hotels all over the world.
+Users need to signin to book any hotel.
-Admin can keep a track of all the list of users, check current number of doctors as well as approve new doctors after checking their profile
+Stripe payment method is integrated.
+Admin can keep track of all the users along with he can add new hotel with the existing ones.